DeckofAdventures/TheGame/1_Mechanics/04_Powers.md

 - Name: Keen Eye
    - Description: You’re especially adept at taking in the world around you.
    - Resource: Simple
-   - Mechanic: When you make a check to observe the world around you (visual, auditory or olfactory), draw with the Upper Hand.
+   - Mechanic: When you use an action to make a check to observe the world around you (visual, auditory or olfactory), draw with the Upper Hand.
    - Prerequisites:
    - Tags: